 Eighteen days after leaving Tenerife, during which period we dined lavishly on freshly caught dorado and tuna, we anchored in the French Island of Guadeloupe, feeling rather pleased with ourselves - but conscious of the alarming decline of our cruising fund.

 Something had to be done.

 A little ambitious this, I thought.
 But magazine articles about saltwater fishing and offshore sailing?
 That might be worth a go.
-And so it was - my articles (like this tale of near-disaster) have been published in the UK, the US and the West Indies.
+And so it was - my articles have been published in the UK, the US and the West Indies.